zfazek/TilePuzzleWeb/README.md

 =============

 Tile Puzzle Web Application.
 It uses jQuery + AJAX + Java Servlets.
-Only for demonstrations purposes.
+For demonstration purposes only.
 Not optimal.